0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 bubble.
-This is a Fed that has institutionalized &amp; _encouraged_ systemic moral hazard&mdash; saying, in effect: <q>If you (the finance sector) create risky assets and they fail, we'll allow you to profit during the good times and we'll save you by bying them back during the bad times</q>.
+This is a Fed that has institutionalized &amp; _encouraged_ systemic moral hazard&mdash; saying, in effect: <q>If you (the finance sector) create risky assets and they fail, we'll allow you to profit during the good times and we'll save you by buying them back during the bad times</q>.

 Remember the Microsoft Zune mp3 player?
 Probably not, because it failed horribly.
 Now imagine Microsoft had put so much investment into its Zune, that